Skip to content

 A hearing on the merits of the case was held on March 28 and the judge ruled overwhelmingly in favor of Measure H. There will be two minor changes to noticing requirements but all the substantive claims against Measure H were DENIED by the judge.

-In spite of these legal actions by the CAA, Measure H became Article XVIII of the Pasadena City Charter on December 22, 2022, and is in effect unless and until a judge rules otherwise.
+In spite of these legal actions by the CAA, Measure H became Article XVIII of the Pasadena City Charter on December 22, 2022, and IS IN EFFECT unless and until a judge rules otherwise.